Couple researching sperm DNA fragmentation on a phone in their kitchen.

 Reduce Alcohol Consumption

-A systematic review of 15 cross-sectional studies found that alcohol consumption has been linked to reduced semen parameters, with effects appearing dose-dependent above 14 units per week.21 Alcohol use is also associated with elevated levels of sperm DNA fragmentation and other fertility challenges.
-These effects tend to be most pronounced with frequent or heavy drinking.
+A systematic review of 15 cross-sectional studies linked alcohol to reduced semen parameters, with effects appearing dose-dependent above 14 units per week.21 Drinking is also associated with higher sperm DNA fragmentation and other fertility challenges — and the more frequent or heavy your drinking, the more pronounced those effects tend to be for you.

 If you’re trying to conceive, keeping alcohol to a minimum can make a meaningful difference.
 The occasional glass of wine or beer probably won’t cause lasting damage, but making drinking a regular habit is worth reconsidering.
 Mocktails, sparkling water, and juices can be satisfying stand-ins.